jenkinsci/google-cloudbuild-plugin/README.md

 with your credentials, the requestor's service account as a [member with read access](https://cloud.google.com/source-repositories/docs/setting-up-repositories) to the source repository.
-To obtain the service account email, either look up the Container Builder service account, or simply try this step without permissions and get the email from the error message.
+To obtain the service account email, either look up the Cloud Build service account, or simply try this step without permissions and get the email from the error message.

 Once the build starts, a link to the Google Cloud Source Repository (in Cloud